 The day after my little guy was born, I was sitting on the couch trying to improve his latch and in my oxytocin-induced la la land thought, ‘hmm I ate well with him, took a food-derived prenatal, and had good nutrition prior to conception.
 Why does he seem to have a slight tongue tie (midline defect)?’

-I kept the tongue tie and midline defect in the back of my brain to look into later, but I wasn’t overly concerned because this baby is developing completely on track, has a great immune system, and is growing as expected.
-The tongue tie has prevented him from ever having a *great* latch, but we figured out nursing positions that help, and he’s been able to get plenty and I don’t have pain.
+I wasn’t overly concerned because this baby is developing completely on track, has a great immune system, and is growing as expected.
+The tongue tie prevented him from ever having a *great* latch, but we figured out nursing positions that help, and he’s been able to get plenty and I don’t have pain.

-A few months later another GAPS mom (her blog is here) emailed me explaining how important folate and the B vitamins are for ‘families that have leaky gut (read more)‘ and recommended this multivitamin that contained folate rather than folic acid.
+A few months later another GAPS mom (her blog is here) emailed me explaining how important folate and the B vitamins are for ‘families that have leaky gut (read more)‘ and recommended this multivitamin by seeking health that contained folate rather than folic acid.
 I tried it and was immediately thrilled with the extra energy (I posted about that back here).

 Why folate and not folic acid?

 Folic acid is an inexpensive synthetic version of the water-soluble B9 (folate).
 Some people possess the enzymes needed to get folic acid to do what natural folate does in the body.
 Some people can turn folic acid into folate at a much reduced rate (source), which puts them at a deficiency even though they are consuming a significant amount of folic acid.
 The deficiency may not be low enough to cause neural tube defects, but it may present in other ways such as growth trouble, tongue tie, and neurological problems.

 Why is folic acid in so many foods?